The first installation in our multi-year

 The lyrical second movement is both simple and exquisite-- the orchestral

-strings play a gorgeous, hymn-like melody, which the pianist
+strings play a gorgeous, hymn-like melody, which the pianist then repeats

 and embellishes.
 That's basically all that happens in this movement....